-- 18. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, Paramedic Education, and Initial Teacher Education is 3%.
-This threshold applies to funded student places for students with home fee status at a course level for controlled subjects. - 19.
-For the controlled subject of Medicine under-enrolment will be measured against the annual core intake target for students with home fee status, with a tolerance threshold of 3%.
+21. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, Paramedic Education, and Initial Teacher Education is 3%.
+This threshold applies to funded student places - for students with home fee status - at a course level for controlled subjects.

-20. For under-enrolment in the controlled subjects SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.
+- 22. For the controlled subject of Medicine under-enrolment will be measured against the annual core intake targets for students with home fee, rUK and RoI status, with a tolerance threshold of 3%. - 23.
+For under-enrolment in the controlled subjects SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.